-Landscape restoration has been identified as a critical area in Kenya and many projects and initiatives are underway across the country, with an emphasis in the ASALs, to promote restoration.
+Landscape restoration has been identified as a critical area in Kenya and many projects and initiatives are underway across the country, particularly in the ASALs.
 A range of monitoring tools and approaches are being deployed but a coordinated and integrated framework for monitoring, reporting and reflection has not yet been established.
 A technical working group for monitoring landscape restoration has been called for in several strategies and action plans to allow for reliable reporting of restoration at the sub-national and national levels.
 This rapid assessment has highlighted the range of tools and approaches that are being used and some of the challenges in their deployment.
+It is also evident that different organizations have their own monitoring tools; thus, there is need for a streamlined tool.
 Results from this report can be used by the working group, once established, to support the monitoring framework establishment and operationalization.